pacodelacruz/pacodelacruz.github.io/_posts/2022-08-09-interview-humans-of-cloud.md

 tags: [Speaking, Cloud]
 ---

-My current employer ran a campaing to interview practitioners so that readers can know a bit more of what cloud professional do, not only at work but outside work.
-I shared some insights into my day, how I spend my time, and how Cloud is impacting the world we live in.
+My current employer ran a campaign to interview practitioners so that readers can know a bit more of what cloud professional do, not only at work but outside work.
+I shared some insights into my day, how I spend my time, and how I believe Cloud is impacting the world we live in.

 This is an extract of the [original post](https://www2.deloitte.com/au/en/blog/consulting-blog/2022/meet-paco-de-la-cruz.html).